Cookie Dough Frosting is the Best Frosting

 How to Use Cookie Dough Frosting

-I like to pipe cookie dough frosting onto cupcakes using a Wilton 1M tip.
+I like to pipe cookie dough frosting onto cupcakes using a Wilton 1M tip [paid link].
 The recipe below makes enough frosting to cover one dozen cupcakes with a small swirl.

 If you prefer to spread frosting rather than to pipe it, cookie dough frosting also spreads really well.
 Above, you can see how I used it in my cookie dough cupcakes.
 (There’s a hidden ball of cookie dough inside the cupcakes in addition to the cookie dough frosting on top!)